-On June 16, 2014, Total Gaming Technologies Inc., a subsidiary of Pacific Online, and the shareholders of Falcon Resources Inc. (FRI) entered into a Memorandum of Understanding (MOU) for the former's intention to acquire the latter's interest in FRI representing 100% ownership.
+On June 16, 2014, Total Gaming Technologies Inc., a subsidiary of POSC, and the shareholders of Falcon Resources Inc. (FRI) entered into a Memorandum of Understanding (MOU) for the former's intention to acquire the latter's interest in FRI representing 100% ownership.
 As at December 11, 2014, the Deed of Sale for the transfer of shares of stock has been executed.
-FRI is a company engaged in consultancy services for TGTI and a sub-distributor for POSC.
+FRI was incorporated primarily to engage in the business of trading or selling of goods on wholesale or retail basis, such as sweepstakes tickets, lottery tickets, instant game tickets, and other gaming tickets, including, but not limited to, those introduced by Philippine Charity Sweepstakes Office; as well as tickets of shows, concerts and other events.
 FRI is a company incorporated in the Philippines.